Post

 Constants in C

-Types of Constants
+2. Types of Constants

-Constants in C are broadly classified into two categories:
+Constants are broadly classified into:

-1. Primary Constants
+1. Primary Constants – Basic, fundamental constants.

-2. Secondary Constants
+2. Secondary Constants – Derived from primary constants.

-Comparison Table: Primary vs. Secondary Constants
+3. Primary vs. Secondary Constants – Quick Table

 CategoryTypeExample